To facilitate academic collaborations with industry, we provide research services geared towards biotech SMEs and pharmaceutical companies.

 How does this work in practice?

-A letter of engagement is signed between client and EATRIS, which covers confidentiality and the terms of the matchmaking process.
+A letter of engagement is signed between the client and EATRIS, which covers confidentiality and the terms of the matchmaking process.
 Subsequently, a (non-confidential) research proposal, submitted by the company, is disseminated to our infrastructure to identify interest and confirm capacity with(in) our expert centres.
 After two weeks a report is presented to the client, who can select which scientific groups they would like to explore potential collaboration with.
 EATRIS can facilitate this process by exploring the project goals as well as negotiating project agreements, using our own legal templates if needed.